PasqualePipiciello/PNEUMONIA-DETECTION-USING-SVM-WITH-RBF-KERNEL/README.md

 ## DATASET

 The dataset is composed of 5573 chest x-ray images taken from Kaggle website .
-80 % of the dataset is used as training set while the remaining 20 % is used as training set.
-Differnt image preprocessing methods are applied and evaluated.
+80 % of the dataset is used as training set while the remaining 20 % is used as test set.
+Different image preprocessing methods are applied and evaluated.

 ## HOW TO RUN